ChuaZiLong/customer-demographics-excel/README.md

 ### Identified Data Quality Issues
 - **496** customers (~1.98%) have missing or invalid email addresses
 - **298** customers have undefined gender values (`"???"`)

-These issues were documented and retained to avoid introducing assumptions during analysis.

 ## Analysis